Constitution

 c.
 The Committee will take note of, and always take steps to oppose in the Society, the normalisation in our university spaces of sexual violence, transphobia, racism, misogyny, ableism, homophobia and xenophobia.
 These will be denounced by the Committee if they threaten the security of the Society, the welfare of both its members and non-members, and of those connected to the wider scope of the Society as a community.
 The Committee are responsible for the protection of the community they are elected to safeguard and advocate for, ensuring it is a queer-supportive, neurodivergence-acceptive space.

 a.
-The members shall have the right at an Extraordinary General Meeting to seek the recall of any or all the Office Bearers by a special resolution (i.e.: a 75% vote in favour of the resolution).
+The Members shall have the right to seek the recall of any or all of the Office Bearers.

 a.
 All members of the Society are entitled to attend Annual General Meetings (hereinafter referred to as the AGM).